mohesu/combine-with-context/README.md

 ## Features

 - **Multi-select**: Select any files and/or folders in VS Code Explorer.
-- **Re-save/Update outputs**: Once you've created a paste file or ZIP archive, you can regenerate it later using the same selection without reselecting files.
+- **Re-save/Update last output**: Once you've created a paste file or ZIP archive, you can regenerate it later using the same selection without reselecting files.
+A single **Update last output** command determines which format to rebuild based on your most recent save.
 - **LLM-friendly Markdown**: Each file block is clearly marked (with path, code block, timestamp); optional file tree and type-wise analysis.
 - **Smart filtering**: Excludes binary files, images, large/empty files, and recognizes `.gitignore`.
 - **Content compression**: Minifies code (trim whitespace, remove comments for JS/TS, Python, CSS) when enabled.
 - **Symlink handling**: Configurable to skip or resolve symlinks.
 - **User configuration**: Change output file, folder, append/overwrite, excludes, separators, etc., via settings.
-- **One-click undo**: Restore a previous paste.md from history.
+- **One-click undo**: Restore a previous paste or ZIP file from history.
 - **Clipboard mode**: Optionally copy context directly to clipboard.
 - **Progress & warnings**: Notifies if selection is very large (lots of files or total MBs).
 - **Output channel logging**: For debugging and traceability.